steamship-core/langchain-production-starter/README.md

 This project contains the necessary scaffolding to deploy LangChain conversation agents with memory and connect them to Telegram.

-# Step 1: Add your chatbot agent
+These 4 steps should get you online.
+If not, shoot me a message on [Discord](https://steamship.com/discord).
+Happy to help you out.

+Let's go:

-- Step 1: Just copy paste your LangChain conversation LLMChain into `src/chatbot/get_chatbot`
+> Step 1: Just copy paste your LangChain conversation LLMChain into `src/chatbot/get_chatbot`

-- Step 2: Add your telegram bot access token under `BOT_TOKEN` in `src/api.py`.
+> Step 2: Add your telegram bot access token under `BOT_TOKEN` in `src/api.py`.
 More info [here](docs/register-telegram-bot.md)

-- Step 3: Pip install the latest `steamship_langchain`: `pip install --upgrade steamship_langchain`
+> Step 3: Pip install the latest `steamship_langchain`: `pip install --upgrade steamship_langchain`

-- Step 4: Run `python get_instance.py`
+> Step 4: Run `python get_instance.py`